stever/zxplay/README.md

 # ZX Play

-A ZX Spectrum emulator & programming environment for the browser.
+A mobile-friendly ZX Spectrum emulator for the browser.

 ## Fresh Start